 The daily fee is similar to the basic daily fee and the means-tested care fee charged by residential aged care services.

-You decide the amount payable, but you must make sure that:
+As an MPS provider, you decide the amount payable.
+But you must make sure that:

-- you’re not charging more than you initially agreed with the person receiving care
+• you are not charging more than you initially agreed with the person accessing care

 You can charge accommodation costs to residents who started receiving care from 1 July 2014 in the same way as residential aged care services and must meet the same regulatory and prudential requirements.